Enhancing Deep Reinforcement Learning: A Tutorial on Generative Diffusion Models in Network Optimization: Internet of Vehicles Networks

 \subsubsection{Numerical Results}

-Fig.~\ref{fig:IoV_simulations} shows average cumulative rewards obtained by different types of schemes versus the number of training episodes.
-It shows that our proposed GDM-based approach always outperforms other baselines (i.e., DRL-DDPG, DRL-DQN, greedy, and random schemes) under the same parameter settings when all schemes converge.
-It can also be observed that although the proposed GDM-based DDPG approach and DDPG-based obtain roughly similar rewards during the training phase, the proposed GDM-based DDPG approach outperforms DDPG after convergence.
-The reason is that the GDM network can fine-tune the output through the denoising step, thus facilitating exploration for better actions.
+We conduct experiments to prove the validity of our proposed method.
+In our simulation setup, the GDM-based approach utilizes a learning rate 3e-7 for both the actor and the critic network.
+The exploration noise is set at 0.01, and the time step of the diffusion chain is 1.
+We employ a tanh activation function with a hidden layer of 256 units.
+The output layer is designed as the cardinality of the action space, while the input layer corresponds to the cardinality of the state space.
+The discount factor $\gamma$ is set to 0.95.
+It is shown that the average cumulative rewards obtained by different types of schemes versus the number of training episodes, where the curves have been smoothened to show the trend more clearly.
+Our proposed GDM-based approach always outperforms other baselines (i.e., DRL-DDPG, DRL-DQN, greedy, and random schemes) under the same parameter settings when all schemes converge.
+Although the proposed GDM-based DDPG approach and DDPG-based obtain roughly similar rewards during the training phase, the proposed GDM-based DDPG approach outperforms DDPG after convergence.
+The reason is that traditional DRL methods may not be able to effectively filter out noise (i.e., useless information in the buffer) in environments.
+In contrast, the diffusion model in the GDM-based method enhances environment exploration, and its denoising process helps distinguish signal from noise, thereby improving learning results to find reasonable actions.